PeterCullenBurbery/national-geographic-kids/README.md

 ## 📁 Directory Structure

-The `magazine-issues/` folder contains monthly and bimonthly issues from around 2009 and 2010.
+The `magazine-issues/` folder contains monthly and bimonthly issues from approximately 2009 to April 2011.

 There are too many files to list individually here.
 Please explore the folder directly to see available issues.